pchaganti/gx-NoA/README.md

 4.  **Observe the Emergence**: Monitor the process in the real-time log viewer.
 5.  **Chat and Diagnose**: Once epochs are complete, use the chat interface to query the RAG index of the network's entire thought process.
 6.  **Harvest and Download**: When finished chatting, click "HARVEST" to generate and download the final ZIP report.
+7.  **(Optional) Export, Import, and Infer**: Use the `Export QNN` button to save your network.
+Later, use the `Import QNN` button to load it and run new prompts against the trained agent structure.

 It’s an open-source experiment, and I’d be grateful for any thoughts, feedback, or ideas you might have.
 Please support the repo if you want to see more open-source work like this!